What is Year to Date (YTD)?

 Example of YTD on Stock Returns

 Therefore, the stock generated a year to date return of 8.571%.
-Note that all gains from holding the stock are included in the year to date calculation.
+Note that all gains from holding the stock, including dividends received, are included in the calculation of return on investment.